 How long does a car battery last?
 Mechanics will often joke that the answer to this question is: until it doesn't work.
 While that's not a response that inspires confidence, there is some truth to it.
 There are many variables that come into play when figuring out a battery's lifespan.

 How long do car batteries last?
 The average car battery should last about three years, but the general range of a battery's lifespan is two to six years.
 You can also gauge a battery’s life by its warranty, which you can usually find on the battery case or label.
 The longer the warranty, the longer the manufacturer expects it to last.
 Let’s review some of the most common variables that affect battery life.

-You know the adage "you get what you pay for," and this rings true for car batteries.
+You know the adage "you get what you pay for," which rings true for car batteries.
 If you head to the local discount store and pick up the cheapest battery possible, it could have inferior components and manufacturing processes that lead to more battery problems in a shorter amount of time.

-Where you live significantly impacts a car battery's life, particularly if there are extreme temperatures.
+Where you live significantly impacts a car battery's life, particularly if you climate is subject to extreme temperatures.
 Heat is a battery killer as it increases the degradation rate.
-While we don't have to worry about scorching summers in Canada, you could be shortening your battery's life expectancy if you travel south during the summer.
+While we don't have to worry about scorching summers in Canada, you could shorten your battery's life expectancy if you travel south during the summer.

 Have you ever opened your hood to find no battery?
-Sometimes a car battery is found in the wheel well or even in the trunk.
-This isn't for the sake of weight distribution, but rather to help your vehicle's battery last as long as possible.
+Sometimes a car battery is located in the wheel well or even in the trunk.
+This isn't always for the sake of weight distribution, but rather to help your vehicle's battery last as long as possible.

 Vibration can speed up the breakdown of your vehicle's battery.
 Most cars have a battery hold-down system to minimize vibration, but some owners don't realize how important this is and never reinstall it when replacing a battery.
 Without this hardware, your battery will vibrate and sometimes shake violently, which can lead to a dead battery in no time.